sbasiramiri-blip/github-mcp-server/README.md

   - `owner`: Repository owner (string, required)
   - `repo`: Repository name (string, required)
   - `sub_issue_id`: The ID of the sub-issue to reprioritize.
 ID is not the same as issue number (number, required)

-- **search_issues** - Search issues
-  - `order`: Sort order (string, optional)
-  - `owner`: Optional repository owner.
-If provided with repo, only issues for this repository are listed. (string, optional)
-  - `page`: Page number for pagination (min 1) (number, optional)
-  - `perPage`: Results per page for pagination (min 1, max 100) (number, optional)
-  - `query`: Search query using GitHub issues search syntax (string, required)
-  - `repo`: Optional repository name.
-If provided with owner, only issues for this repository are listed. (string, optional)
-  - `sort`: Sort field by number of matches of categories, defaults to best match (string, optional)

 - **update_issue** - Edit issue
   - `assignees`: New assignees (string[], optional)